rocky-linux/documentation/docs/books/admin_guide/14-special-authority.md

 ![SetUID1](./images/SetUID1.png)

-As you can see, the ordinary user only has r and x, but the owner's x becomes s, proving that the `passwd` command has SUID permissions.
+As you can see, the ordinary users only has r and x, but the owner's x becomes s, proving that the `passwd` command has SUID permissions.

-It is well known that the ordinary user (uid >= 1000) can change his own password.
-The real password is stored in the **/etc/shadow** file, but the permission of the shadows file is 000, and the ordinary user does not have any permissions.
+It is well known that the ordinary users (uid >= 1000) can change his own password.
+The real password is stored in the **/etc/shadow** file, but the permission of the shadows file is 000, and the ordinary users does not have any permissions.

 ```bash
 Shell > ls -l /etc/shadow
 ---------- 1 root root 874 Jan  12 13:42 /etc/shadow
 ```

-Since the ordinary user can change their password, they must have written the password to the **/etc/shadow** file.
-When an ordinary user executes the `passwd` command, it will temporarily change to the owner of the file -- **root**.
+Since the ordinary users can change their password, they must have written the password to the **/etc/shadow** file.
+When an ordinary users executes the `passwd` command, it will temporarily change to the owner of the file -- **root**.
 For **shadow** file, **root** can not be restricted by permissions.
 This is why `passwd` command needs SUID permission.

 As mentioned earlier, basic permissions can be represented by numbers, such as 755, 644, and so on.
 SUID is represented by **4**.
 For executable binaries, you can set permissions like this -- **4755**.